Immortal DNA strand hypothesis: Testing the hypothesis

-Evidence
+Early evidence

-Evidence for the immortal DNA strand hypothesis has been found in various systems.
 One of the earliest studies by Karl Lark et al. demonstrated co-segregation of DNA in the cells of plant root tips.
 Plant root tips labeled with tritiated thymidine tended to segregate their labeled DNA to the same daughter cell.
 Though not all the labeled DNA segregated to the same daughter, the amount of thymidine-labeled DNA seen in the daughter with less label corresponded to the amount that would have arisen from sister-chromatid exchange.
 Later studies by Christopher Potten et al. (2002), using pulse/chase experiments with tritiated thymidine, found long-term label-retaining cells in the small intestinal crypts of neonatal mice.
 These researchers hypothesized that long-term incorporation of tritiated thymidine occurred because neonatal mice have undeveloped small intestines, and that pulsing tritiated thymidine soon after the birth of the mice allowed the 'immortal' DNA of adult stem cells to be labeled during their formation.
 These long-term cells were demonstrated to be actively cycling, as demonstrated by incorporation and release of BrdU.

 Since these cells were cycling but continued to contain the BrdU label in their DNA, the researchers reasoned that they must be segregating their DNA using an immortal DNA strand mechanism.
 Joshua Merok et al. from the lab of James Sherley engineered mammalian cells with an inducible p53 gene that controls asymmetric divisions.
 BrdU pulse/chase experiments with these cells demonstrated that chromosomes segregated non-randomly only when the cells were induced to divide asymmetrically like adult stem cells.
 These asymmetrically dividing cells provide an in vitro model for demonstration and investigation of immortal strand mechanisms.

 Scientists have strived to demonstrate that this immortal DNA strand mechanism exists in vivo in other types of adult stem cells.
 In 1996 Nik Zeps published the first paper demonstrating label retaining cells were present in the mouse mammary gland and this was confirmed in 2005 by Gilbert Smith who also published evidence that a subset of mouse mammary epithelial cells could retain DNA label and release DNA label in a manner consistent with the immortal DNA strand mechanism.
 Soon after, scientists from the laboratory of Derek van der Kooy showed that mice have neural stem cells that are BrdU-retaining and continue to be mitotically active.
 Asymmetric segregation of DNA was shown using real-time imaging of cells in culture.
 In 2006, scientists in the lab of Shahragim Tajbakhsh presented evidence that muscle satellite cells, which are proposed to be adult stem cells of the skeletal muscle compartment, exhibited asymmetric segregation of BrdU-labelled DNA when put into culture.
 They also had evidence that demonstrated BrdU release kinetics consistent with an immortal DNA strand mechanism were operating in vivo, using juvenile mice and mice with muscle regeneration induced by freezing.